19stesha69/Train-Scheduler/README.md

 # Train-Scheduler
-This is an app that takes and displays train destinations, frequency, and arrival times
+This is an app that takes and displays train destinations, frequency, and departure times